OoscarFrank/R-Type/INSTALL.md

 make
 ```

-To run the server and the client on Linux, I will redirect you to the [Usage](./README.md#usage) section.
+To run the server and the client on Linux, I will redirect you to the [Usage](./README.md#usage) section in the README.